 Two of the most common questions PMI receives about the Certified Medical Office Manager credential are, "Why do I need a CMOM certification?" and "How can I get buy-in from my provider/supervisor?"
-We asked PMI faculty member, Linda D’Spain, to give her insights and address these specific CMOM FAQs.
-Whether you are just starting out on your career journey or thinking about your next career move, read on for insider tips to get you CMOM-ready.
+We asked PMI faculty member, Linda D’Spain, to share her thoughts and address these specific CMOM FAQs.
+Whether you are just starting out on your career journey or thinking about your next career move, watch the video or read on for insider tips to get you CMOM-ready.

-It's very important that a medical office manager is highly trained and educated in different areas of financial management, human resources, and managed care contracts, in order to be able to fully manage a medical practice.
+It's critical that a medical office manager is highly trained and educated in different areas of financial management, human resources, and managed care contracts, in order to successfully manage a medical practice.

-How can I justify the CMOM training to my manager?
+How can I justify CMOM training to my manager?

-It's very important to educate the physicians on what is learned in this class because so many doctors nowadays are trying to run the practice themselves or they ask a spouse to come in and help.
-The spouse didn't necessarily sign up to help manage the practice.
-So, this is an important duty that can be taken off a physician, physician’s spouse, or a family member, and kept in-house.
-This is what we need to communicate to the doctor as the importance for taking this course.
+It's very important to educate the physicians on what CMOM training is and what is learned from the course that is a benefit to the practice.
+Many doctors are trying to run the practice themselves or they ask a spouse to come in and help.
+The spouse didn't necessarily sign up to help manage the practice and may not be aware of all the responsibilities they possess.
+Having a certification not only takes the responsibility off of a physician, physician’s spouse, or a family member, but it keeps the office running and protects the practice from liabilities.

 Learn More About CMOM

 Ready to take the next step?
 Learn more about becoming a Certified Medical Office Manager and enroll today.